“The human soul isn’t sold once but rather slowly and methodically and piece by piece.”

-He’s married to a zoologist (for some fucking reason) with a baby on the way, marching into Washington ready to make some positive changes guided by his strong moral compass and naivete.
-He has taken over the seat for a disgraced politician who was found dead after charges of corruption and racketeering.
+He’s married to a zoologist (give me that fucking book) with a baby on the way, marching into Washington ready to make some positive changes guided by his strong moral compass and naiveté.
+He has taken over the congressional seat of a disgraced politician who was found dead after charges of corruption and racketeering.

-Then there’s a mysterious note, a shooting in the Capitol, lots of talk about communism.
+Then there are the mysterious elements – a shooting in the Capitol and lots of talk about communism.
 McCarthy makes an appearance, as does JFK and numerous other real-life players in 1950s D.C.
-A dead girl, a car crash and more communism and J. Edgar Hoover and Senate hearings and lobbyists.
+A dead girl, a car crash and more communism, with J. Edgar Hoover and Senate hearings and lobbyists.

 A shadowy network of secret societies, a nefarious group known as the Hellfire Club who will stop at nothing to get what they want, soon have Charlie in their clutches.
 After some codes to decipher and some deep national secrets to Nicholas Cage out of the Library of Congress, Charlie realizes he’s not just trying to save himself, but that the fate of the whole country rests in his hands!
 Gasp!
 Shock!

 And then the N-word gets uttered a time or two.
-You know how those racial tensions were back when ladies knew their place!
-Am I right?!
+You know how those racial tensions were back when women couldn’t get abortions and knew their place!

-Tapper was obviously going for realism mixed with adventure and intrigue.
-But it’s so very heavy on the realism that at times I started to feel like I was in a history class instead of reading a political thriller.
+Tapper was obviously going for realism meets adventure and intrigue.
+But it’s so very heavy on the realism that at times I felt like I was in a history class instead of reading a political thriller.

 There’s a special kind of person who finds history interesting.
 But it’s decidedly not me, so instead of finding this to be exciting I found it to be kind of tedious, wordy and explain-y (that’s the word of the day.)

-This book didn’t work for me for a myriad of reasons, but I’ll just give the top few so that I don’t end up accidentally writing a novel myself.
+This book didn’t work for me for myriad reasons, but I’ll just give the top few so that I don’t end up accidentally writing a novel myself.

 For one, I’m Canadian so it’s not something I was ever required to learn about.
 But two, I also just don’t care.
-I get that its important blah blah blah, but it’s 2018 and there is enough bullshit going on in the world right now that I have to be assaulted by every. single. fucking. day.
-I don’t have time, or the mental health, to learn about what bad shit was also happening 70 years ago.
+I get that its important blah blah blah, but it’s 2018 as of this writing, and there is enough bullshit going on in the world right now that I have to be assaulted by every. single. fucking. day.
+I don’t have time, or the mental health capacity, to learn about what bad shit was also happening 70 years ago.

 The vagueness of whispered threats and unspoken consequences has never clicked for me.
 Most of the time there is an assumption that the viewer is just supposed to understand a metaphorical chess move someone is making for political gain that will mean XYZ in the future.
 It’s almost pretentious in its self-importance.

 Blue eyes?
 Check.
 Broad shoulders?
 Check.
 A nerdy professor?
 Check.
-A super lame superpower like a heightened sense of smell?
+A superpower like a heightened sense of smell that would only be useful in very specific situations?
 Check.
 Just trying to do the right thing, goshdarnit?
 Check.